CyVerse-learning-materials/discovery_environment_guide/step1.rst

 *Logging in to the Discovery Environment*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-  1. Log into the Discovery Environment at |discovery enviornment|.
+  1. Log into the Discovery Environment at |discovery environment|.

   ..
 Tip::
     If you forgot your password, you can reset it at the CyVerse User Portal `https://user.cyverse.org/ <https://user.cyverse.org/>`_